This post provides Nurture materials (curricula) to support positive change for health in our world.

-When I talk about how to Create a Plate that Makes You Feel Great, I suggest that we fill half of our plates full of fruits and veggies.
+We learned from Create a Plate that Makes You Feel Great that we want to fill half of our plates with fruits and veggies.

-But we get the most benefit from our fruits and veggies when we have a large variety in the kinds of fruits and veggies the we eat.
+But we get the most benefit from our fruits and veggies when we have a large variety in the kinds of fruits and veggies that we eat.

-When I teach kids about eating a variety of fruits and veggies, I try to inspire them to eat a rainbow!
+When I teach kids about eating a variety of fruits and veggies, I try to inspire them to eat a rainbow (see my children's book series about eating the rainbow).

 Beware of wanna-bes (foods that are marketed as being “made from real fruit” and “contains real vegetables” but have other non fruit/veggie sources as their main ingredients).